andrew/ultimate-awesome/README.md

 - [awesome-kramdown](https://github.com/mundimark/awesome-kramdown) - A collection of awesome kramdown goodies for the converter for (structured) text with formatting markup in markdown conventions.
 - [awesome-obsidian-plugins](https://github.com/noghartt/awesome-obsidian-plugins) - An awesome & curated list to plugins and themes to Obsidian.md.
 - [awesome-compilers-languages](https://github.com/patrickporto/awesome-compilers-languages) - A curated list of awesome programming language design, domain specific languages and homebrew compilers.
-- [awesome-speaker-embedding](https://github.com/ranchlai/awesome-speaker-embedding) - A curated list of speaker-embedding speaker-verification, speaker-identification resources. .
 - [awesome-rcj-soccer](https://github.com/robocup-junior/awesome-rcj-soccer) - A curated list of resources relevant to RoboCupJunior Soccer.
+- [awesome-kurdish](https://github.com/sinaahmadi/awesome-kurdish) - A curated list of awesome resources and tools for Kurdish language technology.
 - [awesome-darkforest](https://github.com/snowtigersoft/awesome-darkforest) - Awesome darkforest related repos.
 - [awesome-robot-visual-imitation-learning](https://github.com/ZhihaoAIRobotic/awesome-robot-visual-imitation-learning) - A collection of papers, codes and talks of visual imitation learning/imitation learning from video for robotics.
 - [awesome-identity-management](https://github.com/abhir9/awesome-identity-management) - 😎 Awesome lists about Identity Management Solutions .